netidx/netidx-book/src/complete_system.md

 set to `load_path("/solar/control/charging")`, load_path is a function that creates a source that subscribes to the netidx path it's given and updates when the subscription updates.
 So this straightforwardly ties the state of the toggle to the value of `/solar/control/charging`, when that value changes the toggle state changes.
 When the user clicks the toggle, either true or false is written to the sink which is defined as `confirm(store_path("/solar/control/charging"))`.
 So what does this do?
-Well, store_path pretty obviously creates a sink that writes whatever value it receives to the specified path, confirm is more complex.
+Well, store_path creates a sink that writes whatever value it receives to the specified path, confirm is more complex.
 It takes a sink as an argument, and returns a sink that asks the user to confirm every value it receives.
 If the user says yes, then it passes the value on to the passed in sink, in this case to load_path, otherwise it drops the value.

-There are many other useful formulas, and the goal is to make building simple guis like this dead easy, the majority of the work should be the layout, and moderately complex guis should be possible.
+There are many other useful formulas, and the goal is to make building simple guis like this easy, the majority of the work should be the layout, and moderately complex guis should be possible.
 While this system is already pretty useful it is still under heavy development, and is by no means finished.
-Another "limitation" to mention is since it's built with Gtk+ in Rust it's primarily a desktop application, though I have tested it on the pinephone under phosh, and even made a few changes to improve touch support.
-I will test it on the librem 5 when mine arrives, and it's on my list to build it on windows and MacOS.
+Another "limitation" to mention is since it's built with Gtk+ it's primarily a desktop application, though I have tested it on the pinephone phosh, and even made a few changes to improve touch support.
 Android, and especially iOS versions will not happen, unless someone else wants to step up.

 ## Wrapping Up